Relationship Problems And Mental Health Impacts: When Are Issues Dealbreakers?

 Defensive behavior

-• Actively listening to what your partner is trying to express.
-Then, express validation —say something like perhaps, “I hear what you’re saying, and I want to understand your perspective.”
+• Active listening as your partner expresses themselves, followed by an expression of validation by saying something like, “I hear what you’re saying, and I want to understand your perspective.”

-• Take a deep breath to clear your head and allow.
-Allow yourself to move away from self-defense.
+• Take a deep breath to clear your head and allow yourself to move away from self-defense.

-• Accepting some responsibility for the role you played in a harmful dynamic.
-Ask Consider asking them, “How could can I address your concerns?”
+• Accepting some responsibility for the role you might have played in a harmful dynamic.
+Consider asking them, “How can I address your concerns?”

 Stonewalling

-If you are shutting down and stonewalling your partner, try:
+If you believe you’re shutting down and stonewalling your partner, you might try to:

 • Tell your partner that you have become overwhelmed and need a time-out to calm yourself before returning to the conversation.
 Ensure they know that you will return to the conversation in the future.